|

 - Roll out of bed when you hear an alarm.

-- Test doors prior to opening.
+- Feel doors with back of your hand for heat prior to opening.

 - Stay low during escape because heat and smoke rise.